Sandy177000/Login-page/README.md

 # Login-Page
-This is simple yet responsive login page built using Reactjs and styled components.
+This is a simple yet responsive login page built using Reactjs and styled components.
 Styled-components is a library that allows you to write CSS in JS while building custom components in Reactjs.

 # UI-Snapshot